begh-azka/google-cloud-learning/9_VPC/README.md

 - We can create VMs and only allow them to have private IPs by going to networking option and keeping External IPv4 option to None.
 - Subnets can have primary and secondary CIDR range.
 Using IP Aliasing user can setup multiple IP Addresses drawn from Primary/Secondary Range of IPs.
 - IPs can be **static** as well.
 We can reserve a static IP (External and Internal).
 Static IPs can be regional or Global.
 These static IPs can be associated with VMs or Load Balancers.
-- They can be attached to existing VMs while we are reserving an IP or we can attach a static IP to a VM when we are creating a new machine.
+- **They can be attached to existing VMs while we are reserving an IP or we can attach an existing static IP to a VM when we are creating a new machine.**
+- **Regional can be attached to any VMs that lie in the same region.**
 - Global IPs cannot be attached.
-- Regional can be attached to any VMs that lie in the same region.